Structural and rural funds

 0,47

 Editor’s note: Data are expressed in billions of euros.
-Data are taken from the draft partnership agreement dated Dec.
-16, 2021, the EAFRD resource analysis for the 2021-2022 biennium, and the draft fisheries operational program dated Sept.
-20, 2021.
-National data for EAFRD (*) refer to the two periods 2021-2022 and 2023-2027.
-National figures for EAGF (**) refer to the period 2023-2027.
+Data are taken from the draft partnership agreement dated December 16, 2021, the EAFRD resource analysis for the two-year period 2021-2022, and the draft fisheries operational program dated September 20, 2021.
+The national data for EAFRD (*) refer to the two periods 2021-2022 and 2023-2027.
+National data for EAGF (**) refer to the period 2023-2027.
 Data do not include the additional allocation resulting from Next Generation EU.

 Each of the indicated funds has its own particular management methods: